ORGANIC ETHIOPIA FOREST COFFEE

 Ethiopia is the home of coffee, and its where coffee was first grown many centuries ago.
 Ethiopia’s reputation is highly regarded for some of the most extraordinary flavour profiles and for beans grown in high altitude, in native coffee forest.
-Mohamed Ali is the independent producer of this natural forest coffee on family plots inherited from his father at the heart of the Jimma appellation.
-The Gera farm is located at an altitude of 2,000 metres.
-It is home to a wild forest in which endemic species grow alongside coffee trees transplanted here from local wild plant varieties.
-This full traceability is bolstering the reputation of the exceptional local agroforestry system, which is a breeding ground for ancillary products such as honey.
-The coffee is all arabica, Ethiopian heirloom, grown using organic farming methods, harvested by hand, and uses a natural (unwashed) process drying the coffee on African beds.
+This organic Shawo coffee comes from the Dambi Uddo forest, in the Guji appellation.
+It has fruity notes of peach and orange.
+It is produced within an agroforestry system that mixes about fifteen endemic species.
+The shawo, after which this coffee is named, is one such species.
+It is a tree that can grow to over 20 metres in height and is a good companion for coffee trees.
+By promoting this forest coffee, we are helping to preserve this rare environment and support the small indigenous farmers involved in this agroforestry.
+The coffee is all arabica, Ethiopian heirloom, grown using organic farming methods, harvested by hand, and is fully washed process drying the coffee on African beds.
 This produces an extraordinary profile delicate, sweet, smooth and stunningly delicious as a pourover.
 We also roasted this darker for espresso with exceptionally good results producing a full bodied coffee with characteristic citrus notes.
-Altitude 2000m
+Altitude 2000m+

 Species Arabica Heirloom